mweagle/Sparta/content/docs/eventsources/ses/index.md

 At this point we would normally continue processing the SES event, using Sparta types if available.

-However, before moving on to the event unmarshaling, we need to take a detour into dynamic resources because of the immutable infrastructure requirement.
+However, before moving on to the event unmarshaling, we need to take a detour into [dynamic infrastructure](/docs/dynamic_infrastructure/) because of the immutable infrastructure requirement.

 This requirement implies that our service must be self-contained: we can't assume that "something else" has created an S3 bucket.
 How can our locally compiled code access AWS-created resources?